markusseidler/markusseidler.github.io/_posts/2018-05-02-IRCHOGSVM.md

 alt="CKDE">

-However, "Clementine" and "Banana Red" could not achieved only correct classification of around 2/3.
+However, "Clementine" and "Banana Red" could only achieve correct classifications of around 2/3.
 I assume that the proximity of Clementines to other fruits as well as the missing intensity of features for Bananas make it difficult to perform well.